Extreme Noise Terror: Retro-bution, Vane's departure and subsequent albums

-Extreme Noise Terror continued to tour throughout 1993 and 1994, and underwent further line-up changes; drummer Dickens left to join DIRT and was replaced by former member Pig Killer, Lee Barrett (founder of Candlelight Records and also member of Disgust) took over on bass, and Ali Firouzbakht joined on lead guitar.
-At the request of Digby Pearson, this line-up signed to Earache in June 1994 and recorded Retro-bution, essentially a compilation of re-recorded material from the band's earlier days, which was released in January 1995.
-The motivation behind this release was due to the band's dissatisfaction with their earlier recordings and saw ENT take a slightly more metal direction, including the addition of some guitar solos.
-A short UK tour followed, followed by touring in Europe and the US and a further line-up change occurred with Pig Killer being replaced by former Cradle of Filth drummer William A. "Was" Sarginson.
-(After several years as a professional photographer, in 2013 Pig Killer joined The Featherz under the name Dazzle Monroe.)
-The line-up changes continued with the departure of founder member Phil Vane, who left to join Napalm Death in late 1996.
-In an example of trading places, Napalm Death frontman Mark "Barney" Greenway agreed to join ENT during the recording of their next album, Damage 381.
+Extreme Noise Terror continued to tour throughout 1993 and 1994, and underwent further line-up changes.
+Drummer Dickens left to join DIRT and was replaced with former member Pig Killer.
+Lee Barrett (founder of Candlelight Records and also member of Disgust) took over on bass.
+Ali Firouzbakht joined on lead guitar.
+At the request of Digby Pearson, this line-up signed to Earache in June 1994 and recorded Retro-bution, a compilation of early, re-recorded material, which was released in January 1995.
+The motivation for this release was the band's dissatisfaction with their earlier recordings.
+ENT took a more metal direction, including the addition of some guitar solos.
+A short UK tour followed, followed by touring in Europe and the US and a further line-up change when Pig Killer was replaced with former Cradle of Filth drummer William A. "Was" Sarginson.
+After several years as a professional photographer, Pig Killer joined The Featherz in 2013 under the name Dazzle Monroe.
+The line-up changes continued with the departure of founder member Phil Vane, who joined Napalm Death in late 1996.
+Napalm Death frontman Mark "Barney" Greenway joined ENT during the recording of their next album, Damage 381.

-The album, whose title comes from the BPM recorded on the title track, saw ENT moving further into death metal territory, reincorporating some of the blast beats and screamed vocals that had been missing from their previous two releases.
-The album benefited from a production from noted metal producer Colin Richardson.
-At the same time Napalm Death were having a hard time getting the vocals that they wanted from Vane and asked Greenway to return, which he agreed to do, leaving ENT once again lacking a second vocalist.
-Vane subsequently returned to the band in 1997.
+On the album, whose title comes from the BPM recorded on the title track, ENT moved further into death metal, reincorporating the blast beats and screamed vocals that were missing from their previous two releases.
+The album benefited from production by metal producer Colin Richardson.
+At the same time, Napalm Death were having a hard time getting the vocals that they wanted from Vane and asked Greenway to return, which he agreed to do, leaving ENT without a second vocalist.
+Vane returned to the band in 1997.

-Further line-up changes occurred in 1999, with Vane once again departing to be replaced by Adam Catchpole, Sarginson being replaced by Zac O'Neil, and former Cradle of Filth member Gian Pyres joining on lead guitar.
+Further line-up changes occurred in 1999.
+Vane departed to be replaced with Adam Catchpole.
+Sarginson was replaced with Zac O'Neil.
+Former Cradle of Filth member Gian Pyres joined on lead guitar.
 In 2001, the band signed to Candlelight and released their fourth full-length album, Being and Nothing.
-The band also played a fourth session for BBC Radio 1 in February 2001 and continued to tour round Europe, including a slot on the main stage at Wacken Open Air in 2003.
+The band played a fourth session for BBC Radio 1 in February 2001 and continued to tour round Europe, including a slot on the main stage at Wacken Open Air in 2003.